Code-Institute-Submissions/Ferdosull-Milestone_Project_02/README.md

 ![](assets/readme_images/README.009.png)

 When landing on the page initially the Google Maps div displays the Top 5 locations on a zoomed out map of Ireland.
-When any of the Top 5 buttons are clicked/selected, that particular location is selected, displayed and zoomed in closer, with its full name as the label instead of a zoomed out letter character as was seen previously.
+When any of the Top 5 buttons are clicked/selected, that particular location selected is displayed and zoomed closer, with its full name as the label instead of a zoomed out capitol letter character, as was displayed initially.
 <br/><br/>

 ### Campsite Information <a name="campsite"></a>